Perspective | All the president’s ‘Suburban Housewives’

 “The Suburban Housewives of America must read this article,” he’d tweeted the week before, linking to an opinion column bashing the housing rule.
 “Biden will destroy your neighborhood and your American Dream.
 I will preserve it, and make it even better!”

 Trump, the only president for whom “unbridled capitalism” could refer to either an economic philosophy or a grammar lesson gone terribly wrong, was telegraphing multiple things with these phrases.
-One: that Suburban Housewives of America are the demographic that his advisers have told him he needs to wrestle back from Joe Biden in order to win the election (In a recent NPR/PBS NewsHour/Marist poll, 66 percent of suburban women said they disapproved of the job Trump was doing overall).
+One: that Suburban Housewives of America are the demographic that his advisers have told him he needs to wrestle back from Joe Biden to win the election.
+(In a recent NPR-PBS NewsHour-Marist poll, 66 percent of suburban women said they disapproved of the job Trump was doing overall.)
 Two: that he assumed this demographic would respond well to barely disguised racial fearmongering.
 Three: that his understanding of women voters is based on six reruns of “Happy Days” plus a vacuum cleaner ad from 1957.

 Who are the Suburban Housewives of America living their Suburban Lifestyle Dreams (SHASLD)?